The HyperTexts

 grew up in an evangelical Christian family whose members were always eager to

-believe the very best about Israel and support the Jewish people.
+believe the very best about Israel.
 But many of the

 things I learned about the policies and actions of the government of Israel